books by RAW

 Humans: A Study is a psychological study on humans, depicted through poetry and prose, the third collection published by RAW.
 It is a linguistic photograph of human life on Earth, middle America; of connections had, or almost had.
 The study intends to start a conversation on universal experiences, welcoming inquiry, doubt, and compassionate support.
 Though it does not answer every question it asks, it tackles very real topics like mental health, friendship, possession, and inevitably, death.
 Humans: A Study proves not why we exist, but only, certainly, that we exist.

-RAW; Poetry and Prose for the Queer, Sentient Being
+RAW: Poetry and Prose for the Queer, Sentient Being

 RAW (Poetry and Prose for the Queer, Sentient Being) is the second collection of poetry from Rachel Aston Warren.
 It is a story of coming out: in sexuality and spirituality.
 A declaration, an assent, a womanifesto in every stage, RAW questions the current world while giving reminder to rejoice.
 It is bare and validating, yet playfully sexy.